readysettech/docs-old/docs/reference/cli/readyset.md

 !!! tip

     Consider passing this option when [`--query-caching`](#-query-caching) is set to `"inrequestpath"` or `"async"`.
-In both cases, queries are cached by ReadySet automatically, and if too many queries are fully materialized, you can run into memory issues, especially because cache entries of fully materialized queries will never get evicted (i.e., the [`--eviction-policy`](#-eviction-policy) applies only to partially materialized queries).
+In both cases, queries are cached by ReadySet automatically, and if too many queries are fully materialized, you can exhaust memory, especially because cache entries of fully materialized queries will never get evicted (i.e., the [`--eviction-policy`](#-eviction-policy) applies only to partially materialized queries).
 </div>

 #### `--help`, `-h`